DamonClark/image-processing-api/README.md

 http://localhost:3000/api/images?filename=encenadaport&width=200&height=200

 Afterward you should see the resized image in the browser and a resized version of the image saved in `image-processing-api/assetts/thumb` directory

+Please Note: you must update the fullpath and thumbfile variables to match working directories from your computer.